Iceberg Publishing

 When someone clicks a link on or outside of your website, they demonstrate their exact intent through their action.
 Therefore, you should remove all distractions on the link target.

-There should always be something for the visitor to do next, i.e., call-to-action.
-The idea is that the website should always offer a visitor the possibility to go deeper and deeper into the website.
+There should always be something for the visitor to do next, i.e., a call to action.
+The idea is that the website should always offer the possibility to go deeper into it.

 A good rule of thumb is to have more landing pages than navigational pages (minus blog articles or wiki-style entries) to maximise usability, SEO, and conversions.